ska-sa/spead2/doc/tutorial/tut-2-send.rst

 the changes into a heap, and transmit it.
 The C++ code needs more explanation.
 Firstly, as mentioned earlier, the Python API takes care of sending descriptors in the first heap, so that the receiver knows the names, shapes and types of the items.
-In C++ we must explicitly add the descriptors on the first heap.
+In C++ we must explicitly add the descriptors to the first heap.
 The C++ code also uses two different versions of :cpp:func:`~spead2::send::heap::add_item` to populate the data in the heap.
 The first one takes the timestamp by value; it is only suitable for immediate